 Thanks to the umbrella coverage, her insurance company handled the whole transaction.
 The insurer paid all the legal fees, as well as the claim (in full), allowing the woman to keep her life savings.
 And she had peace of mind knowing that the victim received all the money she needed.

 If you don’t have a personal umbrella policy, your life savings may be at risk due to unexpected, unforeseen, unpredictable and unintentional acts that cause damage or harm to others or their property.

 How much umbrella insurance should you buy?

 Your coverage should be one to five times the value of your home.
 For example, if you own a $2 million house, buy an umbrella liability policy that provides $2 million to $10 million of coverage.

-Those with higher-than-normal risk (if you have a swimming pool, own a boat, entertain at home frequently, have kids, etc.) should consider additional amounts.
+If you have a swimming pool, own a boat, have kids or entertain at home frequently, you may have higher risk and should consider additional amounts.

 Once you get an umbrella policy, make sure to check in with your homeowners insurance company to determine whether your coverage level is up to date.
 And it never hurts to shop around every few years to see if you might be able to lower your rates with another carrier.

 Neither Financial Engines Advisors, L.L.C., nor any of its advisors sell insurance products.
 Edelman Financial Engines affiliates may receive insurance-related compensation for the referral of insurance opportunities to third parties if individuals elect to purchase insurance through those third parties.
 You are encouraged to review this information with your insurance agent or broker to determine the best options for your particular circumstances.